 The kitchen is directly connected to both the terrace and the indoor dining area.
 Both the terrace and dining area have a table adequate for eight.
 The kitchen itself is large enough for several people to work in simultaneously.
 There is a large counter, refrigerator/freezer, sink, dishwasher, four ring gas cooktop, oven, microwave, coffee maker, towel dryer, cookware and service for 10.
 There is a gas barbeque on the terrace.
 The kitchen and dining areas, especially the terrace, offer lovely views of the cherry orchards and lavender fields below as well as the Luberon range in the intermediate distance.
 It's fun to prepare a meal using local produce purchased at a nearby outdoor market and then enjoy your culinary creation on the terrace.

 The living area has a fireplace, coffee table, three couches and a piano.
-It is also the location of the wi-fi transceiver and an internet phone.
+It is also the location of the free wifi, internet access, and an internet phone (at no additional charge).
 The phone provides free service to all French phones and to fixed lines (not mobiles) in more than 100 countries.
 The TV room is a stone vault with a couch, overstuffed chair and WC.
 The high definition TV has over 100 channels, some in English.
 The study has a fireplace, desk, strong wi-fi signal, WC, and an exterior door leading to the terrace.
 There is a sofa-bed which can be used at extra charge with consent of the owners.